 Pink isn’t just Wednesday-wear.

-Whether you want to leave the impression of feminine sophistication or whether you want to make an impact, pink is a versatile colour.
+Whether you want to leave the impression of feminine sophistication or whether you want to make an impact, pink is a versatile color.
 Be careful not go overboard with pink; a little goes a long way.
 Too much pink can hinder its otherwise calming effect, causing it to feel overly sickly or give the impression that the wearer is over emotional or childish.

 Pink as part of an outfit or uniform.